-Susanna Rinta works as Managing Director at her family's company Beup Automation Oy, a technical sales and import company for process industry equipment increasing efficiency and safety in industrial processes.
+Susanna Rinta works as CEO at her family's company Beup Automation Oy, a technical sales and import company for process industry equipment increasing efficiency and safety in industrial processes.

 “I decided to pursue an Aalto MBA when I joined the family business just over three years ago.
 My prior work experience was from the public sector.
 I have a master’s degree in forestry and agriculture and I used to work with development cooperation issues at the Ministry for Foreign Affairs of Finland,” Rinta explains.

 Setting out to work in a field in which she had no prior experience, Rinta says the leap from a public sector career to leading the family business felt considerable.

 “The Aalto MBA helped me at a turning point in my career and gave me the knowledge and tools I needed to successfully start leading our family business – and perhaps most importantly, it gave me the confidence to step into these boots,” she asserts.